 - Consider using an antiseptic or a fluoride mouth rinse to add an extra layer of protection against tooth decay.

 Leaving a tooth abscess untreated can lead to serious, even life-threatening, complications.
-The best thing to do is attend the dentist as soon as possible to have the abscess treated.
+The best thing to do is to book an emergency dentist appointment, or online emergency dentist appointment as soon as possible to have the abscess treated.